Find out why a lot of people say that Batanes is like a wonderful kind of odd among the places in the Philippines.

 2. Ivatan, the language in Batanes, is an Austronesian language.

 Hearing the term Austronesian, the first thing that came to my mind is Madagascar.
-Hearing the Ivantans speak though, I could strongly associate the sound and intonation to a combination of Ilokano and Kapampangan (both Filipino dialects).
+Actually hearing the Ivatans speak though, I could strongly associate the sound and intonation to a combination of Ilokano and Kapampangan (both Filipino dialects).
 Ivatan language is spoken only in Batanes unlike other Filipino dialects that are spoken regionally.
 Oh!
 And I suppose the letter V is their favorite letter among the alphabets.

 Ivatan is also how people from Batanes is called